Biology for a

 Use biology & medicine to make a difference

-• Who: Smart, curious, and ambitiously altruistic students aged 15-19 in the UK or Ireland who haven’t yet started university
+• Who: Smart, curious, and ambitiously altruistic students aged 15-19 who haven’t yet started university

 What you can expect